pjotrp/bioruby-exominer/README.md

 are in ./scripts.
 For a more specific treatment of design and input/output of exominer, see ./doc/design.md.

+Questions to ask from the RDF

+* What genes are mentioned in a paper?
+* What papers refer to certain genes?
+* What genes are mentioned since 2011?
+* What genes are linked to a certain disease subtype?
+* What genes are linked to some author or lab?
+* What genes exist in a design?
+* How do designs differ?
+* What genes are not in a design mentioned since 2010?

+When linking out to TCGA and bio2rdf we can get mutation information and gene sizes

+* Give mutations of genes and their sizes of those listed in a paper
+* Give mutations of genes and their sizes of those listed in a design

 Note: this software is under active development!

 ## Installation